mrmasterix/jQuery.TablePrice/README.md

 # jQuery.TablePrice
 jQuery plugIn for store table price (cart) pages.
-[PlugIn page link](http://jsjq.ru/plagin-podscheta-stoimosti-tovarov-v-korzine-jquery-tableprice/).

 ## Features and description of the plugin
 * Work with integers and float numbers.
 * Separation of digits by spaces.